-In keeping with the Sustainable Development Goals 2030, the main purpose of the NSNP is to provide a National framework that promotes and facilitates healthy eating habits and a physically active lifestyle among students in Jamaica.
-This will foster the physical, social and cognitive development of children and contribute to the reduction in malnutrition.
-The Policy will target students particularly those between the ages of 3 to 18 years.
-Additionally, the policy aims to reduce the increasing rates of obesity by increasing physical activity and balanced eating among the student population by 2030.
+In keeping with the Sustainable Development Goals 2030, the main purpose of the NSNP is to provide a national framework that promotes and facilitates healthy eating habits and a physically active lifestyle among students in Jamaica.
+This will foster the physical, social and cognitive development of children and contribute to the reduction in malnutrition in all its forms.
+The Policy targets students particularly those between the ages of 3 to 18 years.
+Additionally, the policy aims to reduce the increasing rates of obesity by increasing physical activity and balanced eating among the student population by 2030 and also seeks to address undernourishment and micronutrient deficiencies in children.
 This Policy will encompass the school environment and vendors within 200m of the school perimeter.

-The policy will encompass, but will not be limited to: -
+The policy encompasses, but is not limited to: -

-- 1. the development of standards and guidelines for the nutritional assessment and monitoring of students, and for the provision of safe and nutritionally adequate meals to the schoolage population. - 2. providing measures that will help to improve the nutritional status of all school children and support alleviation of short-term hunger, with special focus on poor and vulnerable Jamaican students. - 3. establishing partnerships with local producers and small farmers to provide a sustainable source of locally produced foods to support the National School Feeding Programme. - 4. encouraging schools to develop school gardens that help to support the National School Feeding programme - 5. promoting the principles of food security, nutritional health and equity through the provision of free, subsidised or full-cost meals for all children according to assessed needs. - 6. facilitating improvements in the management and monitoring of the School Feeding Programme (SFP). - 7. contributing to improvements in the nutritional knowledge of children and their families.
+- 1. The development of standards and guidelines for the provision of safe and nutritionally adequate meals to the school-age population. - Providing measures that will help to improve the nutritional status of all school children and support the alleviation of short-term hunger, with special focus on poor and vulnerable Jamaican students. - 3.
+Establishing partnerships with local producers and small farmers to provide a sustainable source of locally produced foods to support the School Feeding Programme (SFP). - 4.
+Encouraging schools to develop school gardens that help to support the National School Feeding programme. - 5.
+Promoting the principles of food security, nutritional health and equity through the provision of free, subsidised or full-cost meals for all children according to assessed needs. - 6.
+Facilitating improvements in the management and monitoring of the School Feeding Programme (SFP). - 7.
+Contributing to improvements in the nutritional knowledge of children and their families.